data-gymnasia/courses/content/python-programming/content.md

 > id: packages
 ## Packages

-A **package** is a collection of code that provides functionality beyond the core functionality available in every Python program.
+A **package** is a collection of Python files that provide functionality beyond the core functionality available in every Python program.
 Packages achieve separation of concerns at the community level: someone else solves a problem of general interest, and then you can leverage their work and focus on applying it to the problem at hand.

 Many Python packages are available in every standard distribution of Python and can be used without having to worry about whether they're installed.
 These packages make up the **standard library**.
 To see a list of standard library packages, visit the standard library page of the [Python documentation](https://docs.python.org/3/library/).
 Here's an example showing how to import the  _{code.language-python}math_ package and use the _{code.language-python}sqrt_ function it contains: